How To Break A Bad Habit

-1. Identify the stages
+1. Identify the stage of the bad habit

 Bad habits form because of three distinct stages -- cue, routine, and reward.
 Identify the cue, routine, and reward stages for the bad habit you're trying to change.
 You should also write down the circumstances surrounding the behavior, including the person you're with and the emotions you're feeling.

-2. Explore alternatives
+2. Explore habit alternatives

 Brainstorm healthier habits that'll produce the results you want.
 Ask yourself which alternative behaviors might provide comparable rewards to the one you're trying to eliminate?
 What else would give you a sense of happiness and accomplishment?
-Then create a list of option.
+Then create a list of options.
 Focus on new routines that help you de-stress and put you in a positive frame of mind.

-3. Commit to change
+3. Commit to changing the bad habit

 Commit to changing your bad habits by adopting new ones instead.
 Chart your progress and don't be afraid to experiment and tweak as you go along.
 For instance, maybe you discover that you prefer running to meditating to relieve stress.